wp-plugins/ajaxify-wordpress-site/readme.txt

 == Changelog ==

+= 1.2 =
+* Solve the issue if no-ajaxify class dynamically adding to anchor tags.

 = 1.1 =
 * Updated plug-in to update the body tag classes as it should be if your site not in ajaxify mode.
 * Removed the scrollToTop functionality at the time of ajaxing to solve the issue coming at the time of jQuery tab.